FROM RESEARCH to PRACTICE

 - A resource list, including references and links

-- The powerpoint presentation
+- The webinar powerpoint presentation

 SEPTEMBER 29|Thurs|1pmET Culturally-Based Programs to support English Language Learners in OST.
 Leigh Patel, Boston College; Wilmer Quinones and Juan Maldonado, Sociedad Latina.